YMa-lab/CARD-Analysis/README.md

 # CARD-Analysis

-This github provides the code for all experiments in the manuscript
+This github provides the code for all experiments in the manuscript.